nkinnan/esphome-pace-bms/README.md

 - **System Date and Time** - Allows access to the BMS internal real-time clock
 - **Shutdown** - A button which sends the shutdown command to the BMS

-Supported Configuration (read / write) - Version 25 ONLY
+Supported Configuration (read / write) - **Version 25 ONLY**
 -
-It is difficult to find good consistent documentation on protocol version 20.
+It is difficult to find good documentation on either of these protocols.
 All the references I have are incomplete.
 For version 25 I was able to sniff the exchanges between PbmsTools and my battery pack in order to decode all of the commands necessary for setting these configuration values.
-However, the only battery pack I own  which speaks version 20 is sending some very strange non-paceic commands for most of the configuration settings.
+However, the only battery pack I own which speaks version 20, is sending some very strange non-paceic commands for configuration settings.
 Unfortunately I was unable to decode those, and even if I did, I'm not sure if it would apply to all brands of battery pack speaking version 20.
 For that reason, I didn't pursue it further, and these settings are only applicable to battery packs speaking version 25.

 - Toggles (switches) that turn various features on/off
 	- **Buzzer Alarm**